ljestaciocerquin/Med_Align_Net/README.md

-<h1 align="center">Med_Align_Net</h1>
+<h1 align="center">Medical Alignment Networks</h1>

 ## Introduction

-This repository contains the implementation for the alignment of medical images.
-The Medical Alignment Network (Med_Align_Net) is proposed to align pairs of images of the same patient.
-Specifically, a moving image is aligned both affinely and deformably to a fixed image.
+This repository provides an implementation for the alignment of medical images.
+Medical Alignment Networks are designed to align pairs of images, whether they are from the same patient or different patients.
+Specifically, a moving image is aligned to a fixed image using both affine and deformable transformations.

 ## Datasets